cerebral/cerebral/docs/advanced/structure.md

 import { Module } from 'cerebral'
-import * as signals from './sequences' import * as errors from './errors'
+import * as signals from './sequences' import * as errors from './errors' import * as computeds from './computeds' import * as providers from './providers'

 export default Module({
   state: {
     isLoading: false
   },
   signals,
+  computeds,
+  providers,
   catch: [[errors.AuthError, sequences.catchAuthError]]
 })
 ```